CaiodeJesus/CaiodeJesus.github.io/_pages/pylibela.md

 ## Week 12

 ### Setting up to run pyLiBELa on the Cluster.
-- Creating a working local version of the [pyLiBELa Collab](https://colab.research.google.com/github/alessandronascimento/pyLiBELa/blob/main/Colabs/pyLiBELa.ipynb#scrollTo=mmqpdtV1CU49).
+- Creating a working local version of the [pyLiBELa Colab](https://colab.research.google.com/github/alessandronascimento/pyLiBELa/blob/main/Colabs/pyLiBELa.ipynb#scrollTo=mmqpdtV1CU49).

-tentando fazer rodar no cluster colocar a biblioteca glibc lá
+- Having some trouble adapting the Makefile to the cluster's system specifications.

-fiz código local
+- Wrote a script that does the same as the pyLiBELa Colab.